 |Required Documentation||Contact the Arkansas Energy Efficiency Solutions Center at 1-877-212-2420|

-While the state only offers two renewable energy incentives, it offers a host of energy efficiency incentives, as do utilities in the state.
-Taking advantage of such programs can help residents save up for solar systems.
+While the state doesn't offer much in the way of renewable energy incentives, it offers a host of energy efficiency incentives, as do utilities in the state.
+Taking advantage of such programs can help residents save energy and make solar installations more effective.